clsendmove/valveepicretardationtf2/README.md

 # What valve did
-1.Implement HWID Banning for TF2.
+>Implement HWID Banning for TF2.
 2.Did a game-ban wave.
 3.Implemented a way to detect steam alt accounts 4.Revived the report system.